 IC 2497 is a spiral galaxy located about 650 million light-years distant in the small northern constellation of Leo Minor.
-Although similar in size to the Milky Way galaxy it appears very small and faint due to its vast distance from us.
-At apparent magnitude +15.8, the galaxy is beyond the reach of most amateur backyard scopes and seemingly just one of the many thousands of faint galaxies populating the night sky.
-However a few years ago IC 2497 made international news not because of the galaxy itself but due to a new strangle object that was discovered next to it - Hanny's Voorwerp.
+Although similar in size to our Milky Way, it appears very small and faint due to its vast distance from us.
+At magnitude +15.8, this galaxy is beyond the reach of most amateur backyard scopes and seemingly just one of the many thousands of faint galaxies populating the night sky.
+However, a few years ago IC 2497 made international news not because of the galaxy itself, but due to a new strangle object that was discovered next to it - Hanny's Voorwerp.

 Location and observing